-Due to natural temperature mitigation from snowmelt and colder groundwater sources, streams and lakes that are currently fed all, or mostly, by these sources appear to be less sensitive to warming.
-However, even in these systems, the shift to decreased snowpacks, peak flows, nd earlier spring thaws is expected to affect the survival and timing of migration, spawning, incubation, and rearing of salmonids throughout the year.
+The shift to decreased snowpacks, peak flows, and earlier spring thaws is expected to affect the survival and timing of migration, spawning, incubation, and rearing of salmonids throughout the year.
 These shifts will also affect other aquatic species that have adapted to certain temperature and flow regimes.
 Climate-related changes in the marine environment are already resulting in negative effects to anadromous salmonids, thereby also affecting the freshwater aquatic and riparian ecosystems where they spawn and rear.
 Some of the primary changes in the marine environment that are affecting salmonids are (1) ocean temperature, current, and upwelling patterns; (2) persistent and large dead/anoxic zones; (3) abundance and distribution of forage fish, invertebrates, jellyfish, and planktons; and (4) ocean acidification that is impacting the growth and survival of important salmonid food sources, such as krill and amphipods.

-In many instances, as water temperatures rise, suitable stream habitat will shift upstream or, in the case of lakes and reservoirs, will shift to lower strata (6).
+In many instances, as water temperatures rise, suitable stream habitat will shift upstream or, in the case of lakes and reservoirs, to lower strata (6).
 Isaak and Rieman (2012) estimated that stream temperature gradients in the Pacific Northwest may shift upstream 5-143 km (3-89 miles) by 2050.
 Complicating this wide-ranging dynamic is the expectation that altered hydrologic regimes, changing channel structure, and culverts can impede access to new habitat areas.

 In the Gifford Pinchot National Forest, a decrease in mean summer stream flow is expected to impact many stream reaches, with significant shifts in the streams listed below (31).
-Many of these streams are highlighted as project area priorities on pages xx and xx where restoration and conservation priorities are outlined.
+Many of these streams are highlighted as project area priorities on pages 26 and 27 where restoration and conservation priorities are outlined.